The Wisconsin Master Educator Assessment Process (WMEAP) is an assessment process for achieving the voluntary Wisconsin Master Educator license.

 Advantages for Wisconsin Teachers

-Teachers and pupil services professionals who successfully complete a WMEAP process can obtain a 10-year Master Educator license.
+Teachers and pupil services professionals who successfully complete a WMEAP process can obtain a Master Educator license with no expiration date.
 In addition, the WMEAP Master Educators can:

 - Obtain reimbursement of up to $2,000 for the costs associated with working on the WMEAP process.